Hemorrhoids

 7/17/2023

-Hemorrhoids: Causes and Risks
+What are the Causes and Risks of Hemorrhoids

 Did you know that there are a number of ways that you can get hemorrhoids?
 Research shows that there is no one single factor leading to this condition, but multiple possible causes.
 It also affects people of all ages, genders, races and ethnicities, but becomes more common as you age.